w3f/polkadot-wiki/docs/learn-parachains.md

 as a Wasm executable.
 Proofs of new state transitions that occur on a parachain must be validated against the registered state transition function (STF) that is stored on the Relay Chain by the validators before {{ polkadot: Polkadot :polkadot }} {{ kusama: Kusama :kusama }} acknowledges a state transition has occurred on a parachain.
-The only constraint to the logic that a parachain is allowed to implement is that it must be verifiable by the Relay Chain validators.
+The key constraint regarding the logic of a parachain is that it must be verifiable by the Relay Chain validators.
 Verification most commonly takes the form of a bundled proof of a state transition known as a Proof-of-Verification (PoV) block, which is submitted to the validators from one or more of the parachain collators to be checked.